ahnjaeyung/Code_Quiz/README.md

 Once the quiz is over, the user is presented with a message informing them of their score (amount of time left at completion of the quiz) and they are able to enter and submit their initials in a form.
 After the user submits this form, the user's initials and score are saved to local storage, and the user is taken to the *High Scores* page which displays a ranked list of the initials and scores of previous quiz takers.
 At this page, the user is presented with two buttons.
 The *Go Back* button will take the user back to the original *Coding Quiz* page, where they can start the quiz again.
 The *Clear Scores* button will clear the high scores list and take the user back to the original *Coding Quiz* page.
 At any point while at the *Coding Quiz* page, the user can click the *View Highscores* link at the top of the screen to go to the *High Scores* page.

+This application was created using technologies such as:
+* HTML
+* CSS
+* JavaScript

 Link to Deployed Application
 ---------------
 [Coding Quiz](https://ahnjaeyung.github.io/Code_Quiz/)